 Visiting Tbilisi’s mineral sulfur baths is one of the most pleasant and memorable experiences you can have in Georgia’s capital city.
-“Tbilisi” directly translates to “warm place,” and the widely taught myth of the city’s founding involves these natural hot springs.
+The name “Tbilisi” comes from the word for “warm place,” and the widely taught myth of the city’s founding involves these natural hot springs.

-In the Abanotubani neighborhood in Old Tbilisi, several different sulfur bathhouses are clustered together.
-They are all below ground level with semi-circular domed ceilings that allow natural light to stream through.
+In the Abanotubani neighborhood in Old Tbilisi, a dozen different sulfur bathhouses are clustered together.
+They are all below ground level and some have semi-circular domed ceilings that allow natural light to stream through.
 The ceilings also function like little chimneys, for sulfur steam and fresh air circulation in the baths.
-The sulfuric water is not only gloriously warm it is also supposedly therapeutic.
+The sulfuric water is not only gloriously warm (38-40 degrees Celsius on average), it is also supposedly therapeutic.
 Aside from simply being a relaxing experience, they are also thought to help with various skin ailments like acne and eczema, as well as digestion, insomnia, and arthritis.

 Know Before You Go